-The Superintendent or his/her designee shall give written notice to the parents, legal guardians, persons having lawful control of the student, or persons standing in loco parentis (mailed to the address reflected on the District's records) that he/she will recommend to the Board of Education that the student be expelled for the specified length of time and state the reasons for the recommendation to expel.
+The Superintendent or his/her designee shall give written notice to the parents or legal guardians (mailed to the address reflected on the District's records) that he/she will recommend to the Board of Education that the student be expelled for the specified length of time and state the reasons for the recommendation to expel.
 The notice shall give the date, hour, and place where the Board of Education will consider and dispose of the recommendation.

-The hearing shall be conducted not later than ten (10) school days\ following the date of the notice, except that representatives of the Board and student may agree in writing to a date not conforming to this limitation.
+The hearing shall be conducted not later than ten (10) school days following the date of the notice, except that representatives of the Board and student may agree in writing to a date not conforming to this limitation.

 The President of the Board, Hearing Officer, or other designated Board member shall preside at the hearing.
 The student may choose to be represented by legal counsel.
-The hearing shall be conducted in open session of the Board unless the parent, legal guardian, persons having lawful control of the student, persons standing in loco parentis, or student if age eighteen (18) requests that the hearing be conducted in executive session.
+The hearing shall be conducted in open session of the Board unless the parent, or student if age eighteen (18) requests that the hearing be conducted in executive session.
 Any action taken by the Board shall be in open session.